|Degrees:||B.A. Hons., (Prince Edward Island), M.A, (Victoria)|

 Select Conference Contributions:

-Kennedy, Helen.
 “Challenging Understandings of the Relationship between Humanitarian Intervention, Humanitarian Aid Organizations, and Peacekeeping in Bosnia, 1992-1995.”
-7th GRAINES Summer School, Prague, June 2019.
+7th GRAINES Summer School, Prague.
+June 2019.

-Kennedy, Helen.
 “The War on Terror and Human Rights.”
-Guest Lecture, Carleton University, March 2019.
+Guest Lecture, Carleton University.
+March 2019.

-Kennedy, Helen.
 “Médecins Sans Frontières and the Red Cross in the News: A Case Study of Medical Practice in a Conflict Zone.”
-Canadian Society for the History of Medicine Annual Conference, Fredericton (Congress), June 2011.
+Canadian Society for the History of Medicine Annual Conference at Congress, Fredericton.
+June 2011.

 Introduction to Human Rights (S. Sadaf), Winter 2019